takahe-linux/pkgs/docs/roadmap.md

 - All packages using ${_licensedir} currently use /usr/share/license; they
   should use /usr/share/licenses.
 This needs to be changed during the next full rebuild (ie GCC version bump).
+- sudo's build system doesn't make a distinction between the host and target systems, so a hacky workaround is required.

 Note that file is currently broken (segfaults after running), but that is fixed in git (checked 142c984) so should be fixed in the next release.